raminf/RoboNope/README.md

 </html>
 ```

-This has a link to a different page (randomly selected from whatever has been explicitly disallowed inside `robots.txt`):
+This has randomly generated gibberish content, and a link to a different page (randomly selected from whatever has been explicitly disallowed inside `robots.txt`):

 ```
 <a href="/admin/secrets.html" class="RRsNdyetNRjW">Important Information</a>